JimmyWhou/home/la-physique/index.md

 {:toc}

 ## Caveat
-I am too lazy to correct the notes written years ago; please use them with caution.
-It is free to read the documents available, but please do not forward or distribute them to anyone.
-Thanks a lot!
+I’m too lazy to revise these old notes, so please use them with caution.
+Feel free to read the documents available, but don’t forward or distribute them.
+Thanks!

 ## Elements of Measures
 [Note](../assets/notes/Measures.pdf) on Measure and Integration.